 4. A weightlifting belt restricts the range of motion of lumbar movement

 Wearing a weightlifting belt is very advantageous for a weightlifter in a number of terms.
-One of the great benefits of wearing a weightlifting belt is the restriction of the range of motion of the lumbar movement.
+One of the great benefits of wearing a weightlifting belt is the restriction of the range of motion of the lumber movement.

 This allows very little movement of the lumbar range of motion, which gives extra protection to the weightlifter while lifting heavyweights.